Jose Trevino Player Props: Yankees vs. Rangers

 Jose Trevino At The Plate

-- Trevino is hitting .217 with three doubles, three home runs and seven walks.
+- Trevino is batting .217 with three doubles, three home runs and seven walks.

-- In 54.8% of his games this year (23 of 42), Trevino has picked up at least one hit, and in three of those games (7.1%) he recorded at least two.
+- Trevino has picked up a hit in 54.8% of his 42 games this year, with at least two hits in 7.1% of them.

-- Trevino has had at least one RBI in 21.4% of his games this season (nine of 42), with two or more RBI three times (7.1%).
-He has also accounted for three or more of his team's runs in one contest.
+- Trevino has an RBI in nine of 42 games this year, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.